Wills-dev/alx-low_level_programming/0x00-hello_world/README.md

 # Introduction to C
-This Project was done during Full Stack Software Engineering studies at ALX school.
-The aim of this is to learn about how to include header files and macros in C language.
+This Project was done during Full Stack Software Engineer studies at ALX school.
+The aim of this first task is to help understand the the concept and origin of the C language.

 ## Technologies
 * Cfiles are complied using gcc 4.8.4